esphome/esphome-docs/components/modbus.rst

 .. _modbus:

-Modbus Component
+ModBUS Component
 ================

 .. seo::
     :description: Instructions for setting up Modbus in ESPHome.
     :keywords: Modbus

-The Modbus protocol is used by many consumer and industrial devices for communication.
+The ModBUS protocol is used by many consumer and industrial devices for communication.
 This component allows components in ESPHome to communicate to those devices.
-Modbus requires a :ref:`UART Bus <uart>` to communicate.
+ModBUS requires a :ref:`UART Bus <uart>` to communicate.

 .. code-block:: yaml